garrandall/popular-music-data/tracks/i-m-not-my-brothers-keeper-the-flaming-ember.md

 Don't cut into me with your knives of doubt
 Before you judge me, why not hear me out?

-Whoa, brothers!!
+Whoa, brothers!
 (I'm not my brother's keeper)
 I'm not my brother's keeper, though he be strong or weaker Before you judge me, why not try to love me?